 Getting started: The generation stage

 Environmental sustainability is a central focus at the generation stage.
-In total, Hydro Ottawa has 128 megawatts (MW) of installed green generation, which is enough clean energy to power 107,000 homes annually (or one third of the city of Ottawa).
-This green generation infrastructure consists of 16 run-of-the-river hydroelectric facilities in Ontario, Quebec and New York State, eight large solar installations, and two landfill gas-to-energy plants.
+For our part, Hydro Ottawa, through its affiliate Portate Power, has 131 megawatts (MW) of installed green generation, which is enough clean energy to power 110,000 homes annually (or one third of the city of Ottawa).
+This green generation infrastructure consists of 18 run-of-the-river hydroelectric facilities in Ontario, Quebec and New York State, 16 large solar installations, and two landfill gas-to-energy plants.

 Oh the places we’ll go: The transmission stage